2022-06-17

 git clone https://code.mathr.co.uk/attributive-machine-learning.git

-Code is implemented in the Haskell, Lua and JavaScript programming languages.
+Code is implemented in the C, Haskell, JavaScript, Lua, and Python programming languages, with support code in Bash and Make.

 A Markov chain or Markov process is a stochastic model describing a sequence of possible events in which the probability of each event depends only on the state attained in the previous event.